Warrnambool: European maritime exploration

-British colonisation
+British settlement

-British colonisation of the land in the region began in 1838 when Captain Alexander Campbell, a whaler based at nearby Port Fairy, took possession of 4,000 acres around the mouth of the Merri River.
+British settlement of the land in the region began in 1838 when Captain Alexander Campbell, a whaler based at nearby Port Fairy, took possession of 4,000 acres around the mouth of the Merri River.
 He set up a farm there and built his main hut where Warrnambool now stands.
 The township was planned and surveyed in 1845, with the first allotments being sold in 1847.
 A Post Office opened on 1 January 1849.

 During the Victorian Gold Rush, Warrnambool became an important port and grew quickly in the 1850s, benefiting from the private ownership of nearby Port Fairy.
 It was gazetted as a municipality in 1855, and became a borough in 1863.
 Warrnambool was declared a town in 1883, and a city in 1918.
 Post Offices opened at Warrnambool South in 1937 (closed 1973), Warrnambool East in 1946, and Warrnambool North in 1947 (closed 1975).

 Climate

-Warrnambool has a mild Mediterranean climate (Csb) that closely borders the oceanic climate (Cfb), and is characterised by mild, dry, very swingy summers and cool, rainy winters with frequent cloud cover.
-Annual and especially winter rainfall is much higher than in Melbourne due to its westerly exposure.
+Warrnambool has a temperate Mediterranean climate (Csb) that closely borders the Oceanic climate (Cfb), and is characterised by mild, dry summers with frequent cold fronts and cool, rainy winters with moderate cloud cover.
+Annual and especially winter rainfall is much higher than in Melbourne due to being west of the Otway Ranges.